SEPTEMBER 27 - BIRTHS

 American oceanographer and meteorologist who was an expert on physical oceanography, primarily in the interpretation of data associated with large scale ocean dynamics.
 He had a long standing interest in the Gulf Stream.
 He spent most of his career conducting research at the prestigious Oceanographic Institute in Woods Hole, Massachusetts.
 Considered one of the most influential oceanographers of his time, Stommel proposed many theories that were later proven to be correct by other scientists.
 He applied electromagnetic measurements to oceanic flows, the dynamics of estuaries and the related problem of hydraulic controls, and the interaction of nonlinear eddy-like phenomena (hetons).

-British radio astronomer who developed revolutionary radio telescope systems and used them for accurate location of weak radio sources.
-With his aperture synthesis technique of interferometry he and his team located radio-emitting regions on the sun and pinpointed other radio sources so that they could be studied in visible light.
-Ryle’s 1C - 5C Cambridge catalogues of radio sources led to the discovery of numerous radio galaxies and quasars.
-Using this technique, eventually radio astronomers surpassed optical astronomers in angular resolution.
-For his aperture synthesis technique, Ryle shared the Nobel Prize for Physics in 1974, the first in recognition of astronomical research.
-He was the 12th Astronomer Royal (1972-82).
+English radio astronomer who worked on radar for British wartime defense.
+After WW II, he became a leader in the development of radio astronomy by designing revolutionary radio telescope systems to use for accurate location of weak radio sources.
+With his aperture synthesis technique of interferometry, he and his team located radio-emitting regions on the sun and pinpointed other radio sources so that they could be studied in visible light.
+Ryle observed the most distant known galaxies of the universe.
+His 1C - 5C Cambridge catalogues of radio sources led to the discovery of numerous radio galaxies and quasars.
+For his aperture synthesis technique, Ryle shared the 1974 Nobel Prize for Physics (with Antony Hewish), the first such recognition of astronomical research.
+He was the 12th Astronomer Royal (1972-82).«

 British civil engineer who proposed and designed the first Aswan (Assuan) Dam (1898-1902) on the River Nile and executed major irrigation projects in South Africa and Turkey.
 He was born studied engineering in India before moving to Egypt in 1883, becoming director-general of reservoirs.
 On being asked to find a means of storing Nile water to allow the growth of an extra crop of cotton, he found a depression at Wadi Rayan, into which part of the annual flood waters could be diverted, then fed back into the river in the dry season.
 When persuaded to build a dam, he designed the Aswan Dam to allow the silt-laden waters of the early weeks of the annual flood to pass through, and only capture for storage the clear water that flowed later in the season.